 Prior to joining EDF in 2008, Steven was an environmental science professor at the University of Kansas and Brown University.
 While at Kansas he directed the Environmental Studies Program and in 1990 started one of the first sustainability programs, serving as KU’s Environmental Ombudsman.

-At Brown he was the founding director of the Global Environment Program at the Watson Institute, which he led for more than a decade.
+At Brown he was the founding director of the Global Environment Program at the Watson Institute for International Studies, which he led for more than a decade.
 Steven served as a lead author for the Intergovernmental Panel on Climate Change and was acknowledged as one of the contributing recipients of the 2007 Nobel Peace Prize.
 He was twice awarded an Environmental Merit award by the US EPA Region I for his climate change-related activities.
 Steven serves on many governmental and university advisory boards, and boards of trustees.

 - Harvard University, Bullard Fellow

 - Yale University, Ph.D.
 (Forest Ecology)